 - When your live event is complete, click Stop Streaming; the event will be closed.

-- If desired, return to the Publish Stream page in your Pearl admin interface to disable publishing.
+- If desired, return to the Streaming page in your Pearl admin interface to disable publishing.